JunfengWu163/TravelWeatherAssistant/README.md

 An intelligent travel assistant powered by OpenAI's ChatGPT that analyzes your travel plans with real-time weather forecasts to provide personalized recommendations, packing lists, and risk assessments.

+A video tutorial about this project can be found at https://youtu.be/Ae_jlEQ7l40

 ## Features

 - 🤖 **AI-Powered Analysis**: Uses OpenAI's ChatGPT to understand your travel plans